 Kim works closely with inner city schools, runaway shelters and court systems.
 She is a frequent expert speaker for radio and television on topics such as bullying, parenting and a variety of family mental health topics.
 Kim specializes in providing treatment to individuals dealing with a loved one’s addiction.
-She is currently in private practice in Grand Blanc, Michigan.
+She is currently a counselor in private practice in Grand Blanc, Michigan.
 Kim has experience parenting an oppositional defiant teen into adulthood and has lived with substance abuse throughout her family.

 You can learn more about Kim’s life experience in: